 You may encounter a situation where your Open Graph/Social Preview Image for posts & pages on your website isn’t showing up when you’re sharing your website.
 Before we look at why that may be the case, let’s walk through how you can set your Facebook App ID and Open Graph Image with Rank Math:

-1 Configure Rank Math’s Social meta Settings with your Facebook App ID
+1 Configure Facebook App ID in Rank Math

 To set your Facebook App ID go to WordPress Dashboard > Rank Math > Titles & Meta > Social Meta.
 Here you can set the Facebook App ID in the Facebook App field.

 You can set the fallback Open Graph thumbnail at WordPress Dashboard > Rank Math > Titles & Meta > Global > OpenGraph Thumbnail.
-Then click on Add or Upload File button and set your image.
-Click on Save Changes.
+Click on Add or Upload File button and then set your image.
+Finally, click on Save Changes.

 This is in addition to the individual post/page settings where you can always easily set a custom Open Graph/Social Preview image simply by uploading a featured image:

-And/or by opening Rank Math in the WordPress Block Editor sidebar, as shown below:
+And/or by opening Rank Math in the WordPress Block Editor sidebar and adding one through Social tab, as shown below:

 The social options may be tricky to understand and configure but the outcomes of them are massive.
 There are a few reasons for Facebook (or any other social network like WhatsApp) not picking your images and other social tags.
 We will list them below so you can check which one applies in your case:

-First and foremost, you must check the page source of the URL in question.
+Next, you must check the page source of the URL in question.
 Right-click on your page and click on View Page Source.
-Then find the og:image tag as shown below:
+Then check if you’re able to find the og:image tag added in the source code.

 If the og:image tag is not found, that means Rank Math is either disabled or not able to print your social tags.
 Once you have checked whether Rank Math is enabled, you must check why it isn’t able to print social content by following this troubleshooting guide.
 Please be careful and follow the instructions correctly.

-Assuming the og:image tag was found in step 2, we can proceed to find the issue.
+Assuming the og:image tag was found in the previous step, we can proceed with the next step to find the issue.